Sri Lanka lowland rain forests

 The Sri Lanka lowland rain forests represents Sri Lanka's Tropical rainforests below 1000 m in elevation in the southwestern part of the island.
 The year-around warm, wet climate together with thousands years of isolation from mainland India have resulted in the evolution of numerous plants and animal species that can only be found in rain forests in Sri Lanka.
 The thick forest canopy is made up of over 150 species of trees, some of the emergent layer reaching as high as 45 m.
 The lowland rain forests accounts for 2.14 percent of Sri Lanka's land area.
 This ecoregion is the home of the jungle shrew, a small endemic mammal of Sri Lanka.
 Sri Lanka has the highest density of amphibian species worldwide.
 Many of these, including 250 species of tree frogs, live in these rain forests.

 Forest cover

 The lowland rain forests cover 124340.8 ha in total and accounts for 2.14 percent of Sri Lanka's land area.
 Wet monsoon forests receive 2500–1800 mm of annual rainfall and are situated belove 1000 m of altitude.
-Kanneliya, Viharakele, Nakiyadeniya, and Sinharaja, which is a World Heritage Site, are the forests that represent this ecoregion.
-Bambarabotuwa, Morapitiya Runakanda, Gilimale and Eratne are some of the other forest reserves.
+Kanneliya, Viharakele, Nakiyadeniya,Yagirala, Pilikuttuwa, Labugama Kalatuwa, Kottawa, Hiyare, Sooriyakanda, Walankanda, Mahausakanda, Hinidumakanda, Ilumbakanda and Sinharaja, which is a World Heritage Site, are the forests that represent this ecoregion.
+Bambarabotuwa, Morapitiya Runakanda, Makandawa, Kitulgala, Bambaragala, Kalugala, Dellawa, Meethirigala, Udakeeruwa, Gilimale and Eratne are some of the other forest reserves.
 Even rainfall throughout the year, and invariable temperature resulted in rich biodiversity.
 These forests also act as an important catchment area for rivers.